Bixi81/COVID-19/README.md

 **2. Linear Regression**

 It is easy to get an estimate of the current growth of COVID-19 infections in Germany.
 Simply run a linear regression on the log of cases (y) with the number of days on the right hand side of the equation (x).
-I use only the last week to estimate the current trend in new infections in order to capture the latest trend.
+I use only the last week to estimate the current trend in new infections in order to capture the latest developments.

 ![equ](https://latex.codecogs.com/gif.latex?log(y)=\beta_0&space;&plus;&space;\beta_1&space;x&space;&plus;&space;u.)